It’s basically Monzo’s version of Curve Metal have a look for yourselves.

 Isnt that a big problem for curve as well?

 Nope as they can sell your user data, specifically your spending data.
-Curves knows where and how much you spend.
+Curve knows where and how much you spend.
 Monzo can’t or doesn’t sell customers user data so it’s not quite the same.

 Monzo’s earning stream is not that wide, while Curve does have slightly more options at this current moment in time.